Owl Day Use restroom is undergoing construction improvements and is temporarily unavailable.

 Arizona River Otter at Dead Horse Ranch State ParkOnce very common and found throughout many of Arizona’s waterways, the river otter was extirpated by early Arizona settlers for a variety of reasons.
 The otters you may encounter at Dead Horse Ranch State Park are descendants of those that were re-introduced into the Verde River Valley in the early 1980’s.
 This conservation success story was made possible by These little carnivores prey upon many of the aquatic fish, reptiles, and amphibians found in relation to the lagoons and nearby Verde River.
 Vocalizations include whistles and a shrill chattering type mating call.
 Otters mate in the spring and this is the best time to see these otherwise solitary animals interacting with other otters.

 Opportunistic by nature, at times otters have even been known to steal fish right from an angler’s line or stringer!
 The unusual hopping gait of an otter on land is fun to watch but as the otter enters the water, it becomes very clear that their sleek bodies were made for swimming!
-Keep an eye out for otters throughout the lagoon and river areas, hopefully you’re lucky enough to experience their antics while in the park.
+Keep an eye out for otters throughout the lagoon and river areas, these are great spots to find Arizona otters.
+Hopefully you’re lucky enough to experience their antics while in the park.
 If not…Well, that’s reason enough to come back again!

 Gray Fox